 A plane carrying Brazil President Lula lands safely at Mexico City airport after circling for hours

-- An airplane carrying Brazilian President Luiz Inácio Lula da Silva landed safely in Mexico City after circling due to a technical issue for four hours.
+- A plane carrying Brazilian President Luiz Inácio Lula da Silva safely landed in Mexico City after circling due to a technical issue.

 61 Articles